 1. Full Data Backups

-2. The Differential Data Backup
+2. Differential Data Backup

+Differential backups start with a full backup to store all files.
+Then, differential backups are run to include all the changes made to files and folders since the last full backup.
 A differential backup is cumulative.
 Therefore, a full and a differential backup together include all the files in your data set, changed and unchanged.

-3. An Incremental Data Backup
+3. Incremental Data Backup

 - How much data are you backing up?